ForgedSengoku/BlocksMCTracker/README.md

+---

 # BlocksMC Tracker

 BlocksMC Tracker is a **Node.js** server application designed to monitor and track **player ban statuses** on BlocksMC in real-time.
 It features a sleek interface and can be easily hosted locally, even on mobile devices using **Termux**.
+A **desktop version** is now available for easier setup and use.

 ---